 Once you’ve installed and activated the plugin, you can launch the Setup Wizard by navigating to WP Mail SMTP » Setttings and clicking the Launch Setup Wizard button.

-This will automatically bring you to the Setup Wizard page, and you can click the Let’s Get Started button to begin the setup process.
+Once the Wizard has launched, click the Let’s Get Started button to begin the setup process.

 1. Choosing a Mailer

 The first step of the setup process will ask you to choose which mailer you’d like to configure.
 If you’re not sure which mailer is the best fit for your site, be sure to check out our complete guide to WP Mail SMTP’s mailers for an overview of each mailer.

 For our example, we’ll choose the SMTP.com mailer by clicking on the SMTP.com option.
 Once you’ve chosen a mailer, click the Save and Continue button to move on to the next step.

 2. Configuring Mailer Settings

 After you’ve selected a mailer, you’ll need to configure the mailer’s settings.
 This process will look slightly different for each mailer, and you can find a link to a full walkthrough for each mailer’s settings in this step as well.